 Whether we like it or not, we always have this one day in our lives when we have to deal with our due dates.
 May it be the utility bills, work tasks or our kids’ school projects (which we parents actually do), we got to deal with them.

 Daily home tasks are never ending, so as the work tasks.
 Stressful as it may sound, but I believe this a good problem.
 When you have deadlines looming and clients’ requests piling up, it seems like trying to stay on top of them is nearly impossible.
 In my case, since I work from home, my desktop starts to clutter with unwanted files.
 The more I get loaded with different tasks assigned to me, the more stressful it gets.
 Of course, I don’t want to stay in chaos so I searched for online tools that would help me stay organized and be on schedule.
-If you have worked in both worlds, office-based and home-based, you know very well the difference between working in an office with numbers of drawers and box files and working with your computer alone.
+If you have worked in both worlds, traditional office set-up and home-based, you know very well the difference between working in an office with numbers of drawers and box files and working with your computer alone.
 Okay, let’s go over them one by one…

 7 Sticky Notes.
 I super love this tool!
 I take my notes down individually on these, pinned directly on my desktop.
 That way, I get an access to them easily without having to click on Drives C & D whenever.
 Even the logins and passwords that I have are saved here, and of course backed up on a separate file.